 And finally, when developers reach a certain threshold of skill, they cross over into the third bucket.
 A bucket where everyone has reached such a high level of competency (relative to the problem they are solving), that further personal-growth will make minimal difference to the end product.
 Ie, any random staff engineer at Google can build a CRUD app that is just as good as Jeff Dean’s.

 In an ideal world, the only developers in the first and second buckets would be students or entry-level hires.
 And all professional software systems would be primarily built by developers in the third bucket.
 Developers who have mastered all the skills needed to solve the assigned problem, and produce solutions that are pretty darn close to the platonic ideal.
 In such a heavenly world, all the software that we see around us, would be at a similarly high level of quality … performing exactly as expected, at optimal performance, with no security holes.
 A world where the general public reacts to all software with joy, not frustration.

 However, there are two problems standing between us and this utopia.

 First, the number of developers in the 3rd bucket is exceedingly small, relative to the second bucket.
 Programming is a “easy to learn, hard to master” activity.
 Millions of people can write a functional script, but very few have mastered the art of software engineering.
-Further, there is no gatekeeping for the software industry whatsoever – no software equivalent to the American Medical Association, or the Bar Association for lawyers.
+Further, there is no gatekeeping for the software industry whatsoever – no software equivalent to the American Medical Association for doctors, or the Bar Association for lawyers.
 Not surprisingly, you have far more people who are of novice and intermediate competency, as opposed to expert competency.

 Second, the demand for developers is immense.
 There are opportunities for software developers to make huge improvements, in almost every single industry.
 Compared to more niche professions such as astronomy, where opportunities are severely limited, software development is a talent-constrained field.
 Ie, the main bottleneck is finding talented software developers, not finding useful work for them to do.